 Instead of firstname.lastname@example.org use your own Gmail account, replace password with your account password.

 Run postmap to create the file sasl_passwd as Berkeley DB.

 Hint.
 Run postmap after each change.

 Now Postfix is restarted to activate the configuration.

 Verify the Postfix configuration with this line in the terminal.

 echo "Here is a text." | mail -v -s "Test subject" -r email@example.com firstname.lastname@example.org

-The email@example.com be the valid Gmail address, and if firstname.lastname@example.org, enter a valid recipient email.
+Replace email@example.com with your valid Gmail address, and for firstname.lastname@example.org enter a valid recipient email.